aras-p/glsl-optimizer/src/gallium/docs/source/glossary.rst

    LOD
       Level of Detail.
 Also spelled "LoD."
 The value that determines when the switches between mipmaps occur during texture sampling.

+   GLSL
+      GL Shading Language.
+The official, common high-level shader language used in GL 2.0 and above.